About Our kindergartens - A Brief Introduction

-We open at 8.00 for a flexible drop off but our 'kindie' day starts at 9.00 and finishes at 15.00.
+We open at 8:00 for a flexible drop off but our 'Kindie' day starts at 9:00 and finishes at 15:00.
 Parents collect anytime between 15:00 and 15:20.
-For those who need longer hours, we offer an after kindie session from 15.30 - 17.30 on Mondays, Tuesdays and Wednesdays.
-Please note places for this are limited.
+For those who need longer hours, we offer an After Kindie session from 15:30 - 17:30 on all days.
+Please note After Kindie places are limited.
 Please see admissions for details.
-As well as 'base camp' (the scout huts), we have the use of numerous and fantastic outdoor spaces to add variety to our day.
+As well as 'base camp' (our registered site), we have the use of numerous and fantastic outdoor spaces to add variety to our day.
 These include local woodlands and alternative green spaces.

-We offer a varied timetable which includes seasonal cooking sessions, forest school, beach trips, allotment visits, local trips and adult led workshops.
-Children have the freedom to walk, run, sing, climb, eat, read, splash, dig, swing, jump, think and play their way through the day as we offer lots of opportunities for nature-based play by taking the preschool experience outside.
+We offer a varied timetable which includes seasonal enquiries, cooking sessions, forest school, beach trips, allotment visits, local trips and adult led workshops as well as plenty of opportunities for free play.
+Children have the freedom to walk, run, sing, climb, eat, read, splash, dig, swing, jump, think and play their way through the day as we offer lots of opportunities for nature-based play.

-We offer 28 places a day.
-There are always 5 key members of staff and, more often than not, a few additional adults to support the children.
+We offer 28 places a day, though our numbers often vary on the day usually somewhere between 22 and 26.
+There are always 6 key members of staff and, more often than not, a few additional adults to support the children.
 At least one (if not more) of these adults is a qualified teacher and the others are early years educators, forest school leaders, early years support workers, apprentices, students and volunteers.

 Choose your site